bediger4000/tableaux-in-go/README.md

 to leaf nodes of a branch uses the principal connective of its pare tree pointer to decide how to subjoin (linearly or bifurcate), and the sign of the subjoined expressions.

-Typing `Tnode.Sign` as a Golang boolean is semantically obvious: the signs of expressions in Smullyan's tableaux are 'T' or 'F', but internally, a program could use 0 and 1, or even two different strings.
+Haing the type of `Tnode.Sign` as a Golang boolean is semantically obvious: the signs of expressions in Smullyan's tableaux are 'T' or 'F', but internally, a program could use 0 and 1, or even two different strings.
 Checking two lines in a tableau (two nodes in a binary tree) for contradiction only involves non-equality of the `Sign` element, and string equality of the `Expression` element.
-A program could check the `Tree` elements for tree-equality, but since `tableaux.Print()` canonicalizes string representations of tableau binary trees, string equality is sufficient.
+A program could check the `Tree` elements for tree-equality, but since the `tableaux.Print()` method canonicalizes string representations of tableau binary trees, string equality is sufficient.

 ## Software engineering notes